Syllabus

 • No activity not related to class.

-Failure to abide by these expectations could result in dismissal from the course or disciplinary action.
+Failure to abide by these expectations could result in disciplinary action.

 Academic Honesty